smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-04-02-branching-exercise.md

     * Choose ‘Manage Access’
     * Add your partner

 Note: split off into rooms
+Share the exercise slide!

 --